dysonance/Temporal.jl/docs/src/combining.md

 Where there are dates in the `index` of one that do not exist in the other, values will be filled with `NaN` objects.
 As the `missing` functionality matures in Julia's base syntax, it will eventually replace `NaN` in this context, since unfortunately `NaN` is only applicable for `Float64` element types.

 ```@repl
-using Temporal, Base.Dates  # hide
+using Temporal, Dates  # hide
 x = TS(rand(252))
 y = TS(rand(252), x.index .- Month(6))
 [x y]